 Tar Heel Boys' State

-The 81st Session of the 2021 Tar Heel Boys State Program will be held June 20-26, 2021 at Catawba College.
+The 81st Session of the 2021 Tar Heel Boys State Program was held June 20-26, 2021 at Catawba College.
 This is a onetime experience for these young citizens and we must make it the best it can be.
 The Boys State Committee thanks the posts for your support and encourage you to continue sending the best young citizens from your communities for a positive experience of a lifetime.
 The Boys State Committee Chairman and committee members are always available to you for additional information and assistance.
 This year’s delegate fee will be $400.00.

 Tar Heel Boys' State is sponsored by The American Legion Department of North Carolina.
 It is an intense workshop concentrating on North Carolina state government and politics.
 Some 500 rising high school seniors representing all geographic areas of North Carolina participate annually in this program.
 Since 2003 the sessions have been held on the campus of Catawba College, Salisbury, NC.